Dynamic Triggering Mechanisms for Event-Triggered Control: Introduction

 We consider the framework introduced in~\cite{tabuada2007} (same class of systems, same assumptions).
 The paper is organized as follows.
-In section~\ref{sec:2}, we introduce the class of dynamic event generators in the general framework of nonlinear control systems.
+In section~\ref{sec:2}, we introduce the class of dynamic ETM in the general framework of nonlinear control systems.
 We prove the asymptotic stability of the closed loop system.
-The influence of design parameters on performances is discussed and we show that the guaranteed lower bound on inter-execution times (i.e. the time between two input updates) using a dynamic event generator cannot be smaller than that obtained for a static event generator presented in~\cite{tabuada2007}.
+The influence of design parameters on the decay rate of the Lyapunov function is discussed and we show that the guaranteed lower bound on inter-execution times (i.e. the time between two input updates) using a dynamic ETM cannot be smaller than that obtained for the static ETM presented in~\cite{tabuada2007}.
 In section~\ref{sec:3}, we specialize our framework to the case of linear systems.
-Finally, in section~\ref{sec:example}, we provide some numerical results which show that, using dynamic event generators, the durations between two input updates are not only larger in average, but that their variability is reduced, thus rendering the behavior of the closed loop system more predictable.
+We establish a lower bound on the inter-execution time as a function of the parameters.
+The influence of these parameters on a quadratic integral performance index is also studied.
+Finally, in section~\ref{sec:example}, we provide some simulation results for illustration of the theoretical developments.